sdc-china/IDA-doc/_posts/2018-11-03-references-test-command.md

 ### **assertTaskNotGenerated**

-Check the task is not generated.
+Check that the task is not generated.

 - Example